 He is an editor of the 12th and 13th editions of Wintrobe's Clinical Hematology and of a forthcoming textbook on nutritional anemia.
 He serves on the editorial boards of the International Journal of Hematology, Blood Research, and the American Journal of the Medical Sciences, and is an associate editor of the Journal of Investigative Medicine, as well as a frequent referee for other journals.

 His wife, Dr. Stacey McKenzie, grew up in Kingsport and graduated from Lynn View High School.
 She is a graduate of Vanderbilt University School of Medicine and is board certified in internal medicine and infectious diseases.
 They are the parents of three children.

 325 North State of Franklin Road, Second Floor, Johnson City, TN, 37604

 Johnathan Moorman, MD, PhD, FACP

-Dr. Moorman is a professor, the Vice Chair of Research and Scholarship and the Division Chief of Infectious, Inflammatory, and Immunologic Disease at ETSU Quillen College of Medicine.
+Dr. Moorman is a professor, the Vice Chair of Research and Scholarship Division Chief of Infectious, Inflammatory, and Immunologic Disease, and the Residency Program Director at ETSU Quillen College of Medicine.
 He earned a Bachelor of Science in Biology (Summa cum Laude) from Loyola College in Maryland; a Doctorate of Medicine from the University of Virginia School of Medicine; a PhD in Microbiology from the University of Virginia.
 His medical training included an internship in internal medicine at the University of Virginia Health Sciences Center in Charlottesville, VA; residency in internal medicine at the University of Virginia Health Sciences Center in Charlottesville, VA; and a fellowship in infectious diseases at the University of Virginia Health Sciences Center in Charlottesville, VA.